Scrap Gold and Silver

 If you're unlucky enough to have a counterfeit and did not know it when you got it, you will not be in any trouble whatsoever, but you will have to talk to the agent and explain where you got it from so they can trace its origin and put a stop to the thieves trying to rob people.

-We also support and participate with the NCIC, Numismatic Crime Information Service, and check all of our material to determine if it is listed as stolen, and if so we will turn it in to the authorities.
+We also support and participate with the NCIC, Numismatic Crime Information Center, and check all of our material to determine if it is listed as stolen, and if so we will turn it in to the authorities.

 OK, so on to the acid test: